hinawan/KNZW-app/README.md

 Find nearby spots like food and bus stations using Google Places API Show some tourist spots and weather in Kanazawa
-Save and sync travel notes via Firebase Realtime Database
+Save and sync travel notes via Firebase Realtime Database Alerts user when device battery drops below 30% with a system notification